 Prior to co-founding GtD, Jack was Senior Principal Researcher at Matrix Evidence Ltd. He is a member of the UK Evaluation Society and the Royal Society of Statisticians.

-Alan is based in Atlanta and heads up our US practice.
-Contact him if you wish to know more about how your organization can benefit from our social impact analytics, as well as details of our up-coming events.
+Alan directs our charity and non-profit practice.
+Contact him if you wish to know more about how your non-profit organization can benefit from our social impact analytics, as well as details of our up-coming events.

 Alan is a Fellow of the Royal Society of Arts and is committed to its mission to find practical solutions to social problems.
-Founded in London in 1754, Alan is active in the US branch of the society.
+He is also a member of the Atlanta-area Evaluation Association and was formerly director of training and professional development for the Caribbean Evaluators International.

 Sarah leads our qualitative research practice.
 Contact her if you wish to know more about how we achieve and deliver rigorous results to clients.